Gucci’s Latest Collection Includes A Collab With Adidas

-After months of rumors, Gucci confirmed that it’s partnering with Adidas with the release of the brand’s fall 2022 collection during Milan Fashion Week.
+After months of rumours, Gucci confirmed that it’s partnering with Adidas with the release of the brand’s autumn 2022 collection during Milan Fashion Week.

 On Friday, creative director Alessandro Michele unveiled “Exquisite Gucci,” a lineup that included a mix of the brand’s signature two-piece suits with puff-sleeve dresses and corsets.
 The collection also featured pieces from the Italian house’s upcoming collaboration with the sportswear giant, which included cross-branded monograms and Adidas’ iconic three-stripe logo.